speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 - which approach is best and why?

-# IDEAS
+# Ideas

 - Possibly deliver everything as an API?
 - Use punctuation and sentament analysis libraries for

 ## Questions

 - Does client already have software in place to create phonames and timestamps ?

+- What animations/avatars will we have access too ?
+What is the file type ?